tc39/proposal-measure/README.md

 # Description

 We propose creating a new `Measure` API, with the following properties.

-Note: ⚠️  Serious questions remain about how the API should handle mixed units.
-The current version allows for mixed unit output, but *not* mixed unit input.
-This simplifies the API, at the cost of certain infelicities.
-The decision to disallow mixed unit input is subject to change if clear use cases can be identified.

 Note: ⚠️  All property/method names up for bikeshedding.